CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     untagged            vlan200      00:00:5e:00:01:01                permanent  self           never
     ...

-### <span>Show EVPN address-family Peers</span>
+### <span>Display EVPN address-family Peers</span>

-Run the NCLU ` net show bgp l2vpn evpn summary  `command or the vtysh ` show bgp l2vpn evpn summary  `command to see the BGP peers participating in the layer 2 VPN/EVPN address-family and their states.
-The following example output from a leaf switch shows eBGP peering with two spine switches to exchange EVPN routes; both peering sessions are in the *established* state.
+You can see the BGP peers participating in the layer 2 VPN/EVPN address-family and their states using the ` net show bgp l2vpn evpn summary  `command.
+The following sample output from a leaf switch shows eBGP peering with two spine switches for exchanging EVPN routes; both peering sessions are in the *established* state.

     cumulus@leaf01:~$ net show bgp l2vpn evpn summary BGP router identifier 10.0.0.1, local AS number 65001 vrf-id 0